Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Miami and its opponents have gone over the current 68.5-point total in three of 11 games this season.

-- Miami and its opponents have combined to score more than 68.5 points in three of 11 games this season.
+- Duke and its opponents have combined to score more than 68.5 points in three of 11 games this season.

+- The two teams combine to score 56.9 points per game, 11.6 less than the total in this contest.

 - These two squads surrender a combined 69.2 points per game, 0.7 more than this contest's over/under.

-- The Hurricanes and their opponents score an average of 59.2 points per game, 9.3 fewer than Saturday's total.
+- Hurricanes games have an average total of 59.2 points this season, 9.3 fewer than Saturday's over/under.

-- In 2021, games involving the Blue Devils have averaged a total of 61.3 points, 7.2 fewer than this game's set over/under.
+- The 68.5 total in this game is 7.2 points above the 61.3 average total in Blue Devils games this season.

 Miami Stats and Trends

-- Miami has five wins against the spread in 11 games this season.
+- Miami has played 11 games, with five wins against the spread.

-- The Hurricanes have been favored by 21 points or more once this season and covered the spread.
+- This season, the Hurricanes won ATS in their only game as a favorite of 21.5 points or more.

-- Miami's games this year have hit the over on five of 11 set point totals (45.5%).
+- Miami has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- Miami is 2-0 against the spread and 1-1 overall in games when it records more than 39.1 points.
+- Miami is 2-0 against the spread and 1-1 overall this season when the team puts up more than 39.1 points.

 - The Hurricanes have turned the ball over three more times (17 total) than the Blue Devils have forced a turnover (14) this season.